- From Ridge to Reef

-On this hands-on monitoring project, in the company of the field researcher, you patrol the beaches at night and again in the early morning to assess turtle nesting activity.
+In this hands-on volunteer program, you will acommpany researchers to patrol the beaches at night and in the early morning to assess sea turtle nesting activity.
 Specific tasks include collecting biological data, measuring turtle length and width, checking flippers for external tags, as well as helping with recovery efforts such as rescuing hatchlings stuck in collapsed nests.

 Morning island tour.
 Afternoon snorkeling.

-Yap/Ulithi.
-Fly to Falalop .
+Fly to Falalop Island in Ulithi Atoll.
 Afternoon briefing and beach snorkel.
 Overnight at Ulithi Adventure Resort.

-Familiaization day trip to Loosiep.
-Island walk to learn about the bird life, snorkel, and conduct "day run" of sea turtle beach nest surveys.
-Overnight at Ulithi Adventure Resort.
+Take a day trip to Loosiep Island for familiarization.
+Learn about the birdlife, snorkel, and conduct a "dry run" of sea turtle beach nest surveys.
+Return to Falalop to overnight at Ulithi Adventure Resort.

-Day trip to visit the five-year old Gielop community based sea turtle monitoring project.
-Meet with community members.
+Take a day trip to visit the community based sea turtle monitoring project on Gielop, and to meet with community members.
 Return to Ulithi Adventure Resort.

 Sea turtle monitoring and camping on Loosiep.
 We sleep on the ground in tents with cat box style bathroom.
 In the day time we check sea turtle nests and crawls.
 At night, we count and measure nesting turtles.

-Day 10: Return to Falalop and meet with community members.
-Overnight in Ulithi Adventure Resort.
+Return to Falalop and meet with community members.
+Overnight at Ulithi Adventure Resort.